Skip to main content

 About The Raven

-The Raven Nature Reserve protects 589 hectares of sand dune, coastal woodland, and intertidal habitats at the northern end of Wexford Harbour in County Wexford, southeast Ireland.
-The reserve encompasses one of the most extensive and intact dune systems on Ireland's east coast, with a complete succession from mobile dunes through fixed dunes to mature dune woodland.
-The site is internationally important for wintering waterbirds on the adjacent Wexford Slobs.
+The Raven Nature Reserve protects 589 hectares of sand dune, coastal woodland, and intertidal habitats at the northern entrance to Wexford Harbour in County Wexford, southeast Ireland.
+[1] The reserve encompasses one of the most extensive and intact dune systems on Ireland's east coast, with a complete succession from mobile dunes through fixed dunes to mature dune woodland.
+The site is of international importance as a roosting area for Greenland White-fronted Geese and other wintering waterbirds that feed by day on the adjacent Wexford Wildfowl Reserve (North Slob).

 Wildlife Ecosystems

 The reserve supports diverse wildlife across its varied habitats.
-The adjacent mudflats of Wexford Harbour attract internationally important numbers of Greenland white-fronted geese, brent geese, and numerous wader species.
-The dune woodland provides habitat for long-eared owls, jays, and various woodland birds.
-Red squirrels persist in the conifer plantations.
+Internationally, The Raven is most significant as a roosting site for Greenland White-fronted Geese, with the area as a whole supporting approximately 35% of the world population of this species during winter — birds feed by day on the North Slob (Wexford Wildfowl Reserve) and return to roost on The Raven's sand bar each evening.
+[1] Brent geese and large numbers of wading birds also winter in the area.
+The dune woodland provides habitat for long-eared owls, jays, and various woodland birds, while Red Squirrels persist in the conifer plantations.
 Foxes, rabbits, and Irish hares inhabit the dune system.
-The embryo dunes provide breeding habitat for ringed plovers and little terns.
+The beaches provide breeding habitat for ringed plovers and little terns.

 Flora Ecosystems

 The dune flora displays classic zonation from strand-line vegetation through marram grass-dominated mobile dunes to species-rich fixed dune grassland and eventual dune woodland.
 The fixed dunes support orchid-rich grassland including pyramidal orchid, bee orchid, and autumn lady's tresses.
-The woodland includes both planted Corsican pine and naturally regenerating native species including alder, birch, and willow in damper areas.
-Dune slacks support specialized wetland vegetation.
+The woodland includes planted Corsican pine as the dominant species, alongside Douglas fir, maritime pine, Scots pine, and Monterey pine, with naturally regenerating native species including grey willow and creeping willow in damper areas.
+[1] A rare subspecies of Round-leaved Wintergreen found nowhere else in Ireland occurs in the reserve.
+[2] Dune slacks support specialised wetland vegetation.

 Geology